jgan010/Google-Data-Analytics-Capstone-Cyclistic/README.md

 - Data is current as the most recent data used was March 2022
 - There are missing data points for start station and end station and geographic latitude and longitude in the dataset therefore the data is not as comprehensive as it could have been.
 We will keep this in mind and account for these during data analysis.

+## Limitation/Assumptions made of data available
+- No information on where casual riders lives in the Cyclistic service area due to data-privacy issues prohibit the use of riders’ personally identifiable information.
+- Analysis and insights will be limited on the casual rider’s behaviour as there are no data on types of purchase (single pass or full-day pass) and if there are multiple purchases from the same casual rider.

 ## Data Exploration and Cleaning using SQL
 **Data exploration and cleaning are done using SQL query on PostgreSQL on pgAdmin4.** *Query code in txt file.*